 While mastering photography takes a lifetime, learning just the basics will have you feeling pretty high on yourself for a while.
 You’ll be able to get creative, capture awesome moments, incredible scenery, once-in-a-lifetime travel trips, and more.

-Plus, you’ll never have to wonder about paying tons of money for wall art.
+Plus, you’ll never have to wonder about paying tons of money for wall art (think about the extra money!).
 Just go out and shoot it.
-This article from Toil and Recoil explains all the gear he uses to create some of the sickest EDC photography out there.
+This article from Toil and Recoil explains all the gear he uses to create some of the sickest EDC photography out there, and it’s one of the best resources I found for beginners.

-I love this video from David Manning.
+I love this video from David Manning’s YouTube channel.
 It was one of the first videos I watched when I got back into photography a few months ago.

-And, if you get pretty handy with the camera, it won’t take long until you’re making a bit of extra cash.
+And, if you get pretty handy with the camera, it won’t take long until you’re making a bit of extra cash by taking better photos.

 Badass Skills to Learn #3: Knife and Hatchet Throwing

-I don’t know about you, but knife and hatchet throwing captivates me every time I see it.
+I don’t know about you, but knife and hatchet throwing has captivated me my entire life, every time I see it.
 Watching someone rear back a deadly weapon and throw it with enough accuracy to stick a playing card?
 C’mon, that’s badass.

 One of the awesome things about knife and hatchet throwing is you can learn the basics pretty quickly and relatively affordably.
 With a basic set of throwing knives and a few minutes of practice, you’ll be able to stick a knife in a log.
 No promises on your accuracy, though.